 - Draw a line from one corner to the opposite corner on the reverse side of each of your 2-inch body and background squares.

-- Align a 2- by 2-inch body square with the end of the 2- x 4 1/2-inch background bar as shown, right sides together.
+- Align a 2- by 2-inch body square with the end of the 2- by 4 1/2-inch background bar as shown, right sides together.
 Sew a seam on the marked diagonal line.
 Repeat on the opposite end of the background bar.

 - Trim off the excess fabric that extends between the seam and outer corner of each square, leaving about 1/4 inch past the seam.
 Press to set the seam.

-- Flip the body triangle right side up and press carefully.
+- Flip the body triangle right-side up and press carefully.
 Repeat on the opposite side.